ignithor/Assignment_Cogar_Group_C/docs/source/index.rst

 ===============================

 This repository contains the code and materials for the `Assignment_Cogar` project.
-You can find the GitHub repository at: `<https://github.com/AleBulanti/Assignment_Cogar.git>`
+You can find the `Assignment_Cogar GitHub Repository <https://github.com/AleBulanti/Assignment_Cogar.git>`.

 Repository Structure
 --------------------